-9. Approach to impact assessment
+9 Approach to impact assessment

-9.1.
-Introduction
+9.1 Introduction

 The Department of Infrastructure and Regional Development is proposing the design, construction and operation of the proposed Western Sydney Airport (proposed airport) to cater for ongoing growth in demand for aviation services in the Sydney region and to support economic and employment growth in Western Sydney.
-This draft environmental impact statement (EIS) has been prepared in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) to support determination of an Airport Plan under the Airports Act 1996 (Airports Act).
+This environmental impact statement (EIS) has been prepared in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) to support determination of an Airport Plan under the Airports Act 1996 (Airports Act).

-A draft Airport Plan has been developed to provide the strategic direction for the proposed airport, and includes a specific proposal for Stage 1 and an indicative concept for the long term development.
-This draft EIS assesses the Stage 1 development, incorporating a single runway and support facilities to cater for an operational capacity of around 10 million annual passengers and approximately 63,000 air traffic movements per year, allowing for the anticipated demand until around 2030.
+The revised draft Airport Plan, a companion document to the EIS, will provide the strategic direction for the proposed airport, and includes a specific proposal for the Stage 1 development and an indicative concept for the long term development.

+This EIS assesses the Stage 1 development, incorporating a single runway and support facilities to cater for an operational capacity of approximately 10 million annual passengers and approximately 63,000 air traffic movements per year, allowing for the anticipated demand for the first five years of operation.

-Volume 2 of the draft EIS has been prepared to provide a detailed consideration of environmental impacts arising from the Stage 1 development.
-The assessment is based on construction and operational parameters described in detail in Volume 1 of this draft EIS and included within Part 3 of the draft Airport Plan.
+Volume 2 of the EIS has been prepared to provide a detailed consideration of environmental impacts arising from the Stage 1 development.
+The assessment is based on construction and operational parameters described in detail in Volume 1 of this EIS and included within Part 3 of the revised draft Airport Plan.
 The Stage 1 development broadly includes:

-- construction activities associated with establishing a graded (level) site, which will include site clearing and major earthworks over approximately 60 per cent of the site; - a 3,700 metre runway positioned on the northern portion of the site on an approximate northeast/south-west or 50/230 degree orientation and a single full length taxiway; - aviation support facilities including passenger terminals, cargo and maintenance areas, car parks, car rental and navigational instrumentation; - operational capacity to accommodate up to 10 million annual passengers (domestic and international) by 2030, along with freight services - equivalent to approximately 63,000 air traffic movements per year; and - authorisation for some non-aeronautical commercial uses to be developed at the airport site.
+- construction activities associated with establishing a graded (level) site, which will include site clearing and major earthworks over approximately 1,150 hectares of the site; - a 3,700 metre runway positioned on the northern portion of the site on an approximate northeast/south-west or 50/230 degree orientation and a single full length taxiway; - aviation support facilities including passenger terminals, cargo and maintenance areas, car parks, car rental and navigational instrumentation; and - operational capacity to accommodate up to 10 million annual passengers (domestic and international) for Stage 1 operations, which along with freight services is equivalent to approximately 63,000 air traffic movements per year.

-The proposed airport would be developed progressively as demand increases beyond the predicted 2030 capacity of Stage 1.
-Additional aviation infrastructure such as taxiways, aprons, terminals, support facilities and a second runway would be progressively implemented to provide additional capacity.
-The need for a second runway would be triggered when the demand approaches 37 million annual passengers by around 2050.
-The long-term capacity of the airport to cater for 82 million passengers is expected to be required by around 2063.
+The proposed airport is expected to be developed progressively as demand increases beyond the predicted capacity of the Stage 1 development.
+As demand increases beyond approximately 10 million annual passengers, additional aviation infrastructure and aviation support precincts will be developed to add capacity.
+The need for a second runway will be triggered when the demand approaches 37 million annual passengers by around 2050.
+The long term capacity of the airport to cater for 82 million passengers is expected to be required by around 2063.

-All major infrastructure developments beyond the scope of the Stage 1 development would be subject to additional approvals in accordance with Part 5 of the Airports Act, and do not form part of the development for authorisation under the draft Airport Plan.
+All major infrastructure developments beyond the scope of the Stage 1 development will be subject to additional approvals in accordance with Part 5 of the Airports Act, and do not form part of the development for authorisation under the Airport Plan.

-It is recognised that approval of the Stage 1 development would directly facilitate growth of the proposed airport beyond the scope of the development described in the draft Airport Plan.
+It is recognised that approval of the Stage 1 development would directly facilitate growth of the proposed airport beyond the scope of the development described in the Airport Plan.
 The progressive expansion of site operations has the potential to increase the level of impacts associated with the airport, particularly in regards to the surrounding community's exposure to aircraft noise.